 This page contains affiliate links.
 For more information please read my Disclosure Policy.

-Forget the plastic wrapped tube, make your own slice and bake pumpkin sugar cookies with an adorable pumpkins at the center of every cookie.
+Forget the plastic wrapped tube, make your own slice and bake pumpkin cookies with an adorable pumpkins at the center of every cookie.
 These soft and sweet sugar cookies have an optional spiced flavor to go with the season and are an easy, fun project to bake with kids.

 I think it’s one of those iconic American treats, that tube of cookie dough with hidden pictures waiting inside.
 It’s easy to understand why, with no extra effort decorating, you and your kiddos get to have fun festive cookies, what’s not to love?